pickleomar/Horizons-Techs/README.md

-# Subscription Management System
+# Horizons Techs

 ## 📌 Project Overview
-This project is a **Laravel-based** web application designed to manage **user subscriptions for themes** with **role-based access control (RBAC)**.
-It ensures secure authentication, dynamic content management, and user-specific access permissions.
+Horizons Tech is a dynamic web application built with Laravel 9.x, aimed at delivering a seamless user experience for managing subscriptions, proposing articles, and tracking user activity.
+This project leverages Laravel’s powerful features to create a robust and scalable platform for content management and engagement.

 ## ✨ Features
 - 🔐 **User Authentication**: Secure login & registration.